ramigs/strapi-nuxt-article/strapi-nuxt.md

 ],
 ```

-At the top of `nuxt.config.js` add also the following code that loads the
+At the top of `nuxt.config.js`, add also the following code to load the
 environment variables:

 ```javascript